Fudantopology/Fudantopology.github.io/index.md

 ## Spring 2025 Schedule

-The regular meeting time for our seminar this semester has changed to Friday 4:30pm to 5:30pm.
+The regular meeting time for our seminar this semester will be Friday 4:30pm to 5:30pm.
 Starting from this semester, the seminar is joint with SIMIS.

 - Feb.
 21, Yue Gao, Anhui Normal University